wjzhengsh/blockchain/get_start_starter_plan.md

 ## Deploying sample applications
 Starter Plan enables you to deploy sample applications to your network with only a few clicks.
-With the samples, you can easily learn how chaincodes and applications work in a network.
+With the samples, you can easily learn how chaincode and applications work in a network.

 For more information, see [Deploying sample applications](howto/prebuilt_samples.html).